Robust Explainer Recommendation for Time Series Classification: Related Work

-\paragraph{Explanation from MrSEQL Time Series Classifier.} MrSEQL \cite{LeNguyen2019InterpretableRepresentations} is a time series classification algorithm that is intrinsically explainable.
+\emph{Explanation from MrSEQL Time Series Classifier.} MrSEQL \cite{LeNguyen2019InterpretableRepresentations} is a time series classification algorithm that is intrinsically explainable.
 The algorithm converts the numeric time series vector into strings, e.g., by using the SAX \cite{Lin2007ExperiencingSeries} transform with varying parameters to create multiple symbolic representations of the time series.
 The symbolic representations are then used as input for SEQL \cite{Ifrim2011BoundedSpace}, a sequence learning algorithm, to select the most discriminative subsequences for training a classifier using logistic regression.
 The symbolic features combined with the classifier weights learned by logistic regression make this classification algorithm explainable.
 For a time series, the explanation weight of each data point is the accumulated weight of the SAX features that it maps to.
 These weights can be mapped back to the original time series to create a saliency map to highlight the time series parts important for the classification decision.
 We call the saliency map explanation obtained this way, MrSEQL-SM.
 For using the weight vector from MrSEQL-SM, we take the absolute value of weights to obtain a vector of non-negative weights.
+Figures \ref{fig:coffee-example} and \ref{fig:gunpoint-example} show an example of the saliency map explanation obtained directly from the MrSEQL classifier weights, for the Coffee and GunPoint datasets from the UCR Archive \cite{Dau2018TheArchive}.

-\paragraph{Explanation from a Generic, White-box Classifier.} A generic, white-box classifier such as Logistic Regression or Ridge Regression has been the primary source of providing feature importance, especially in tabular data \cite{HosmerJr2013AppliedRegression}.
-When these classifiers achieve high performance on time series data, their explanations can be computationally inexpensive and useful for time series data \cite{Frizzarin2023Classification2022}.
+\paragraph{Explanation from a Generic, White-box Classifier.} A generic, white-box classifier such as Logistic Regression or Ridge Regression has been the primary source of providing feature importance (by using the learned model weights), especially for tabular data \cite{HosmerJr2013AppliedRegression}.
+These classifiers and their explanations are computationally cheap and can be useful for time series data \cite{Frizzarin2023Classification2022}.

-\subsection{Posthoc Explanation}
+\subsubsection{Posthoc Explanation}